maxrothman/config/manual.md

 * In System Preferences>Keyboard>Text, uncheck "Correct spelling automatically and "Add period with double-space
 * in System Preferences>Dock, un-check "Show recent applications in Dock"
 * Right click on the dock and select "Turn Hiding On"
+* Run `defaults write NSGlobalDomain ApplePressAndHoldEnabled -bool false (enable key repeat)` to enable key repeat (otherwise, long-press opens the the key's unicode options which I don't have much use for)

 ## Dash
 Install the following docsets: Python3, Bash, Man pages, Docker, HTML, CSS, Javascript, Terraform,